unoplatform/uno.extensions/doc/Navigation/HowTo-DisplayItem.md

 ### 6. Navigating based on the type of data (again!)

-If you have a `ListView` that has items of different type, the navigation route can be based on the type of selected item.
+If you have a `ListView` that has items of different types, the navigation route can be based on the type of selected item.

 - Change the `Navigation.Request` property value to `""`.
 Navigation will use the type of the selected item to determine what route to use.